No momento, esta página não está disponível em português

 Manual application selection is also useful for offline payments when the local payment method doesn't accept offline payments and the global card scheme does.

-To manually select an application:
+To manually select an application, instruct the shopper to:

 See also